azaidi2022/A.I.-at-the-Edge-IIOT-ITAI-3377/Labs/L06_TimeSeries_Forecasting/README.md

 - AutoML tools can simplify model selection, but understanding the data is still critical
 - Synthetic data generation (VAE) can help improve model generalization

-I also learned that forecasting models need to capture:
+In addition, forecasting models need to capture:
 - Trends
 - Seasonality
 - Sudden changes